tqtezos/stablecoin/docs/specification.md

 | `ALLOWANCE_EXCEEDED`         | Throws when trying to mint tokens more than currently allowed for an address                                                   |
 | `BAD_TRANSFERLIST`           | Given address is a not a smart contract complying with the transferlist interface                                                  |

-Finally there are some internal errors that should be considered implementation detail and are supposed to never happen as long as the contract is originated correctly (with consistent storage).
-Since they are internal, they can be changed any time without updating this part of the specification.
-* `NEGATIVE_TOTAL_SUPPLY`

 # Entrypoints

 Full list: